AR’s Ascension as a Collaboration Tool

 It’s no secret that AR will see explosive growth in the next three to five years.
 Last year, Facebook announced ambitious plans to develop augmented reality glasses, and last week released

 its first foray into wearable tech through a collaboration with Ray-Ban.
 While not authentic AR glasses, this is the beginning of where Facebook is heading.
 Google has been experimenting with AR glasses for a decade.
-Consumers an industry watchers also expect Apple to make similar announcements, with authentic AR glasses rumored to release in the three to five-year time frame.
+Consumers and industry watchers also expect Apple to make similar announcements, with authentic AR glasses rumored for release in the three to five-year time frame.

 Industry insiders believe the first generation of consumer AR glasses will compare to the first generation of smartwatches.
 The glasses will have limited functionality and act as an extension of your smartphone.
 They will play notifications, provide visual cues for navigation, identify landmarks, etc. But this will change quickly, especially as AR converges with AI, cloud, and 5G.